Why carry an IDL while driving in Australia?

 Yes, you can.
 There are tour packages that offer 3-day tours of the city, car included.
-To know more about this, look for tour companies or you can rent a car.
+To know more about this, take a look at our Australia pages through our website for smart traveller website tips via our driving guides.
+We also feature trusted car rental companies online.
 However, you need to bear in mind that, although you have a native driver’s license, it is highly advised to have an International Driving Permit in Australia.
-For if your country driver’s license is not in English, the international drivers license or permit in Australia will translate your essential driver’s license information;

 Sydney, besides being the site for the Harbor Bridge and Opera House, is important in Australian history because it is here that the first settlers in Australia landed.
 Named after Lord Sydney, the British home secretary when Captain Arthur Philip and the First Fleet arrived in 1788.
 The Aboriginal people, however, have lived at the harbor for at least 50,000 years before Philip landed at Sydney Cove as the site of Australia’s first penal colony.

 Uluru is located deep in the heart of Australia’s Red Center; it is one of the most photographed natural wonders in the country.
 It carries an immense significance for Australia’s indigenous people.
 Uluru rises 1,142 feet (348 meters) above the surrounding desert plain.
 It reaches a height of 2,831 feet (863) meters above sea level.